 Electricity-Based Hydrogen Production Parameter Sensitivity Analysis

 This section contains the raw data tables for the electricity-based hydrogen production model sensitivity analysis.
-Sensitivity results shown in these raw data tables are for the hourly-reliable PV + Storage + Grid hydrogen production scenario.
+Sensitivity results shown in these raw data tables are for the hourly-reliable PV/Storage/Grid* hydrogen production scenario.
+Spider plots with key parameter sensitivities are shown in Figure S.1.
+All low- and high-end input values are drawn from the current and mid-century assumptions, unless cited or stated otherwise in Table S.5.

-Table S.4: Baseline next decade, electricity-based LCOH values in $/kg H2.
-PV+S refers to solar PV and energy storage systems available.
-PV+S+G refers to solar PV, energy storage, and grid connection available.
-PV+G refers to solar PV and a grid connection available without energy storage.